Skip to main content

 Capacity

-The District provides wastewater collection and treatment of wastewater for a population equivalency of approximately 28,000 people in an approximately 6.5 square mile area in an urbanized area of unincorporated Clackamas County.
-The District also serves a portion of Clackamas Services District No. 1 and the Gladstone service area through separate intergovernmental agreements.
+OLWS provides wastewater collection and treatment of wastewater for a population equivalency of approximately 29,000 people in an approximately 6.5 square mile area in an urbanized area of unincorporated Clackamas County as well as portions of the City of Gladstone.

 Can the Wipes & Other Non-Flushable Items